-Tips and Tricks for the Best Chocolate Chip Layer Cake
+Tips and Tricks for the Best Chocolate Chip Cake

-- For the best cake texture, use room temperature ingredients.
-Butter should be room temperature to properly aerate with the sugar and to create the proper frosting consistency.
+- For the best cake texture, use room-temperature ingredients.
+Butter should be at room temperature to properly aerate with the sugar and to create the proper frosting consistency.

-- To keep cake layers perfect flat, use Bake Even Strips (or wet cloth soaked in water and wrapped tightly around the outside of the cake pan).
+- To keep cake layers perfectly flat, use Bake Even Strips (or wet cloth soaked in water and wrapped tightly around the outside of the cake pan).